tanzeelkazi/hosts-manager/README.md

 - so that you can test your output before overriding the system hosts file
 - you don't have to run the script with `sudo`

 It is possible to have the script automatically override the system hosts file on each build.
-Under `config.py`, uncomment the line that points to `hosts_file_name`.
+Under `config.py`, uncomment the line that points to `hosts_file_path`.

 ```
 # output_file_path = 'hosts.txt'
 output_file_path = hosts_file_path
 ```

-You WILL have to run this script as `sudo` for it to write to the system hosts file.
+You WILL have to run this script as `sudo` for it to write directly to the system hosts file.
 You can do this once you have confidence in the scripts' behavior.

 ```
 sudo ./hm build